 Like all monitors, this monitor has standard buttons on the right for Adding Actions,

 setting Advanced Options and setting the Monitor Schedule.

-The power in the File System Analyzer is in its reports.
-As you can see to the left, there are a wide variety of report types available.
+The power of the File System Analyzer is in its reports.
+There are a wide variety of report types available.

 |Archive Report||Find the folders that can be backed up based on all files and child folders being at least X days old.

 |Custom File Set || A powerful report that will let you specify the types of files that you want to find base on age, file type, file owner, size, etc.